Shadow750amr/Bicycle_Sales_Analysis/README.md

 - This project does not include any profit analysis due to the lack of information (in this case, standard cost per product or other cost variable).
 - A deeper analyze in the sales of 2018 is needed due to the overall lower of sales and orders.

+Tools used for this project:
+- SQL, Power BI.